simeononsecurity/simeononsecurity.ch/content/articles/introduction-to-t9-cipher/index.en.md

 The T9 software uses a combination of statistical analysis and pattern matching to predict the intended word.
 It takes into account the frequency of word usage, the probability of letter combinations, and the context of the text being typed.
 These factors help the T9 software make accurate predictions and provide relevant suggestions to the user.

 To improve efficiency, the T9 software employs a number of optimization techniques.
 It uses compression algorithms to store the mapping of letters to keys in a compact format, reducing memory requirements.
-The software also utilizes efficient data structures and algorithms to quickly search the dictionary and retrieve word suggestions.
+The software also uses efficient data structures and algorithms to quickly search the dictionary and retrieve word suggestions.

 ## Advantages and Limitations of the T9 Cipher